NT1026/GenAI-CLI-tool/README.md

 ## Installation

+Before using this tool, we need to create an API key from [MakerSuite](https://makersuite.google.com/app/apikey) first.

-### For Mac / Linux (Ubuntu is okay)
+### Installation For Windows

 1. Check that Python3 is installed in your machine.
 2. Download PaLM CLI-tool ZIP and extract it.
-3. Open your shell, and change your working directory under PaLM CLI tool.
-4. Run `./setup`.
-5. Complete installation.
+3. Double click `setup.bat` to start installing.
+(Or run `setup.bat` under PaLM CLI-tool directory.)

+### Installation For Mac / Linux (Ubuntu is okay)

+1. Check that Python3 is installed in your machine.
+2. Download PaLM CLI-tool ZIP and extract it.
+3. Double click `setup` to start installing.
+(Or run `./setup` under PaLM CLI-tool directory.)

 ## Docker image